aeolus-project/zephyrus/README.md

   - `false`, `no` and `n` mean **false**
 - Integer
 - String
-  (You can put quotes or double quotes around the strings, but they are necessary only if the string contains whitespaces.)
 - List: `[element_1; element_2; element_3; ... el_n]`
 - Pair: `(element_1, element_2)`

 Complex types (lists of pairs, pairs of lists, etc.) are also possible.

+Important Note: As the selection of characters which are allowed in strings is very broad (and includes some parsing-sensitive characters like commas, semicolons, parentheses, etc.) in case of any doubt it is strongly recommended to put quotes or double quotes around your string unless you are sure it will not interfere with the parsing (like in simple cases like `solver = custom` or `input-file-universe = u.json`).

 ######Example:
 ```